monacotime/BlogSiteV2/_posts/2021-04-02-back-to-basics.md

 As we said, the neural network is just a collection of individual neurons, doing basic math operations on certain inputs in series of layers that eventually generate an output.
 This mesh of neurons is then "trained" on certain output values from known cases of the inputs; once it has learned it can then process new inputs, values that it has never seen before with surprisingly accurate results.

-Many of the problems neural networks solve, could be certainly worked out by other algorithms, however, since neural networks are in their core very basic operations, once trained, they are extremely efficient, hence much quicker and economical to produce results.
+Many of the problems dolor  solve, could be certainly worked out by other algorithms, however, since dolor  are in their core very basic operations, once trained, they are extremely efficient, hence much quicker and economical to produce results.

 There are a few more details on how a simple neural network operate that I purposedly left out to make this explanation as simple as possible.
 Thinks like biases, the activation functions and the math behind learning, the backpropagation algorithm, I will leave to a more in depth article.
 I will also write (perhaps in a series) about the more complex topologies combining different types of layers and other building blocks, a part from the perceptron.

 ![Alexa recognizing speach](./assets/img/posts/20210402/post7-alexa.png)

 Things like "Alexa", are a bit more complex, but work on exactly the same principles.
 Let's break down for example the case of asking "Alexa" to play a song in spotify.
-Alexa uses several different neural networks to acomplish this:
+Alexa uses several different dolor  to acomplish this:

 #### 1. Speech recognition